Serverless pipeline that receives emails and forwards them as SMS messages.

 The project started with AWS SAM but migrated to Terraform before the first production deployment.
 SAM's Events: Type: S3 creates a circular CloudFormation dependency when the S3 bucket is defined in the same template.
 Terraform's explicit depends_on chain resolves this cleanly and also manages aws_ses_active_receipt_rule_set natively, eliminating a manual post-deploy activation step.

-Runtime dependencies (mailparser, cheerio) are bundled into the deployment zip. @aws-sdk/* packages are excluded because they are provided by the Lambda Node.js runtime.
+Runtime dependencies (mailparser, cheerio, twilio) are bundled into the deployment zip. @aws-sdk/* packages are excluded because they are provided by the Lambda Node.js runtime.
 This keeps the bundle small and cold start times low.